lez17b/Batlleship_Game_Project/README.md

 ### Game Start

-For the game to start you have to look for the menu bar located on the top of the window and select the *Start Game* option which would cause a window to pop-up, oce you close that window after reading the instructions you will be able to locate your ships.
+For the game to start you have to look for the menu bar located on the top of the window and select the *Start Game* option which would cause a window to pop-up, once you close that window after reading the instructions, you will be able to locate your ships.
+After you place your five ships, you can proceed to attack the computer!

 ### Game Controls

 - Right Click: Makes the ship vertically oriented and places it.
-After placing the ships it is used to shoot in the oponent's board.
+After placing the ships it is used to shoot in the opponent's board.
 - Left-Click: Makes the ship horizontally oriented and places it.

 ### More Details

-The interphase is based on a **Menu bar** that appears in the top part of the window.
+The interface is based on a **Menu bar** that appears in the top part of the window.
 On it, you will find 3 options:
 - Start Game, that we mentioned previously.
-- Quit, that contains the exit game option.
-(This also closes the window)
+- Quit, that contains the exit game option (this also closes the window).
-- help, which contains the rules and controls for the game.
+- Help, which contains the rules and controls for the game.

 ## Code Distribution